Pass on the Joy and Creativity of Music with an Online Master’s in Music Education Degree

 - Research studies

-In these various subject areas, you will learn more about analytical techniques of music, conducting, advanced contemporary arranging techniques, and the history and philosophy of music education in America.
+In these various subject areas, you can learn more about analytical techniques of music, conducting, advanced contemporary arranging techniques, and the history and philosophy of music education in America.

 Towards the end of your degree, you will choose to complete a thesis or curriculum project.
 Your previous courses will guide you through the process to develop an area of interest you want to research.
 The thesis will offer a chance to dig deeper into music education research in a specific topic of your choice.